ReanServerCommunity/ProspaceCore-Command/README.md

 # Advantages of ProspaceCommand
 Compared to BukkitCommand, it provides the following functions.
 * Automatically check the permission
-* Added a description of the command in JSON format to the command
+* Added a description of the command (JSON, YAML, TXT)
 * Supports alias commands
 * Create additional child commands
 * Easy design without writing a separate class